Radio Eyes Help

 Telescope Definition Creator/Editor

 This tool is used to create or edit a telescope definition file (extension "tdf").
-Usage is straight forward
+Usage is straight forward.

 The Telescope Name - This should be a recognizable string which will make it easy to chose your instrument from a list.
 Spaces in the name will be replaced by the underscore character.
 File names associated with the telescope such as the telescope definition file will have this string as the root part of the file name, so do not make the name too long as it will not display well in your directory listings.